perchy-int/containerize-it-/README.md

 ## Get this branch:

-* Run this command to switch to this branch:  `git checkout apache`
+* Run this command to switch to this branch from your terminal in the containerize-it folder:  `git checkout apache`

 ## Apache HTTPD webserver challenge: